Screenshot of various screens of the new CloudSoft Platform

 💡

-Schedulers design the schedule for processing work orders.
-They accommodate work order dose range requirements to meet a regulatory standard for sterilization, considering the irradiation source decay.
-It ultimately affects how long a work order should be irradiated for to meet required dose specifications.
+Schedulers design the schedule for sterilizing work orders.
+They accommodate work order dose range requirements to meet a regulatory standard for sterilization, and must consider the irradiation source decay.
+It affects how long a work order should be irradiated for to meet required dose specifications.

-We originally used a calendar (weekly, monthly, and agenda views).
-It confused schedulers - they wanted context up-front to better decide on work order sequence.
+The original calendar (weekly, monthly, and agenda views) confused schedulers - they wanted context up-front to better decide on work order sequence.

 A screenshot of the most sophisticated feature of the CloudSoft Platform - the scheduling tool, featuring the waiting list and detail entry drawer

-I designed a custom scheduling tool, providing familiarity to schedulers, allowing them to see more data in a table-like view and chronological timeline.
+The custom scheduling tool provides familiarity to schedulers, allowing them to see more data in a table-like view and chronological timeline.

 Shipped

-1. Administration module — allowing IT to configure users, sites, and log irradiation sources
+1. Administration module — allowing IT to configure platform users, sites, and log irradiation source activity

 2. Scheduler — providing a seamless integration with data automatically flowing in from Oracle databases, and allowing schedulers to create and send their schedules for approval within one tool